-Non-Tuition Course Costs Texts and Course Materials TRU-OL The cost of texts and course materials varies by course and is part of the total course fee due and payable to Thompson Rivers University at the time of registration.
-SFU Students receive required texts as part of the course fee.
-Other texts are available at the SFU Bookstore.
-UVIC Students are responsible for purchasing the required texts for most courses.
+Tuition and Fees

+Non-Tuition Course Costs

+Texts and Course Materials

+TRU-OL

+The cost of texts and course materials is not included in the course registration fee.
+Materials can be purchased through our online Bookstore at www.bookies.tru.ca/openlearn/buy\main.asp.

+SFU

+Students receive an email from SFU approximately three weeks prior to the start of the term with information on when and how to purchase the required texts.
+The cost of the texts is not included in the course fees.

+UVIC

+Students are responsible for purchasing the required texts for most courses.
 Specific program areas mail instructions to registered students on how to purchase course materials.
 Texts are available at the UVic Bookstore.

-Shipping Costs for Courses Delivered by TRU-OL - Within Canada: No charge - United States: \$40 - International: \$120 - Fees are subject to change; refer to website or call Student Services Rented Materials TRU-OL TRU-OL delivered courses that have specified returnable materials (e.g. equipment and audiovisual components) require a deposit to be paid at registration.
-The deposit is refunded (less the rental fee and any deduction for damaged or missing items) on return of the materials in good condition in the original packing.
-Materials for which students have paid a deposit remain the property of TRU-OL.
-Students who fail to return rented materials do not receive the deposit refund.
-SFU A damage deposit is charged for materials (CDs and/or copyrighted material) required to be returned at the end of the semester.
+Shipping Costs for Courses Delivered by TRU-OL

+Within Canada: \$20United States: \$40

+• International: \$120

+\ Fees are subject to change; refer to website or call Student Services

+Rented Materials

+SFU

+A damage deposit is charged for some materials (e.g. lab equipments, CDs and/or copyrighted material) required to be returned at the end of the term.
 The deposit is refunded, provided materials are returned in good (unmarked) condition by the deadline provided by SFU.

-UVIC Contact information available in the UVic program area (page 219).
-Long-distance Phone Charges TRU-OL Students residing in Canada may access phone services toll-free, including Open Learning Faculty Member services, educational advising, registration, records, examinations, library, disability services and technical support.
-Students residing outside Canada are required to pay for all long-distance phone charges for the above services, technical support and administrative services and mandatory teleconferences in courses.
-UVIC Contact information available in the UVic program area (page 219).
-Assignment Submissions All students in all distance courses are responsible for the costs of submitting assignments for grading. - All students in all distance courses are responsible for the costs of submitting assignments for grading. - Students are entitled to receive a refund for course materials purchased from TRU-OL that meet the conditions stated on pages 30-31. - A refund is processed within four to six weeks of receipt of materials.
-If the payment was made by credit card, the refund is remitted to the same credit card of the original purchase. - It is not necessary to return course materials to receive a tuition refund for a course. - Students may keep any course materials they have purchased.
+UVIC

+Contact information available in the UVic program area (page 224).

+Long-distance Phone Charges

+TRU-OL

+Students residing in Canada may access phone services toll-free, including Open Learning Faculty Member services, educational advising, registration, records, examinations, library, disability services and technical support.

+Students residing outside Canada are required to pay for all long-distance phone charges for the above services, technical support and administrative services and mandatory teleconferences in courses except in the following areas:

+Toll-free in India: 000.800.1007.756 Toll-free in Hong Kong: 800.965.261

+Toll-free in UAE: 800.017.8313

+Toll-free in Saudi Arabia: 800.814.5681

+UVIC

+Contact information available in the UVic program area (page 224).

+Assignment Submissions

+- All students in all distance courses are responsible for the costs of submitting assignments for grading.

+- Students are entitled to receive a refund for course materials purchased from TRU-OL that meet the conditions stated on page 28.

+- A refund is processed within four to six weeks of receipt of materials.

+- It is not necessary to return course materials to receive a tuition refund for a course.

+- Students may keep any course materials they have purchased.